Entropic equality for worst-case work at any protocol speed: Application to solid-state system: Electron box

 \subsection{Analytic expression for the work distribution}

 The work distribution function for an electron box can also be obtained explicitly from the master equation.

-The trajectory $\sigma(t)\in\{0,1\}$ of the system is piece-wise constant, jumping discontinuously from one energy level to another at some random instants $t_j$ ($j=1,2,\cdots$).
-Therefore, it is specified uniquely by the initial condition $\sigma_0$, the number $J$ of \emph{jumps} and the corresponding instants $t_j$ ($j=1,2,\cdots,J$).
-Then the probability distribution function for the trajectory is given by
+Consider an arbitrary work protocol that runs from $t=0$ to $t=\tau$.
+The gap is tuned as a function $\epsilon(t)$.
+The trajectory $\sigma(t)\in\{0,1\}$ of the system is piece-wise constant, jumping discontinuously from one energy level to another at some random instants $t_j$ ($j=1,2, \ldots $).
+Therefore, the trajectory is specified uniquely by the initial condition $\sigma_0$, the number $J$ of jumps, and the corresponding instants $t_j$ ($j=1,2, \ldots ,J$).
+The probability distribution function for the trajectory is